~a 1 (i·)a verb, intransitive

 N-atevo iepiene amjaka peini Laperus.
 I'll tell a short story about Lapérouse.

-B adverb
+B postverb

 comm a little bit